r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 That can only mean you've been unable to relax your mind amid all that has happened.

 **Goredolf:**
 Well, I can hardly blame you.
-This must have been an arduous journey for a young {(M) man /(F) lady} with no military experience.
+This must have been an arduous journey for a young [♂ man /♀ lady] with no military experience.

 **Goredolf:**
 Once you've had some cake and a nice hot cup of tea, you should have no trouble drifting right off.